g45t345rt/firebase-react-ssr/README.md

 - Fastify to control server routes or add proxy in no time

 #### WHY
 I got tired of recreating basic setup files everytime I started working on a new project.
-This template can save you a lot of time because you can start development instead of bundling files together.
+This template can save you a lot of time because you can start to develop right away instead of losing couple of days bundling files together.

 #### How does it work
 -  Webpack bundles the client (frontend) side code in one file named client.bundle.js